 3. What is the biggest misconception about Thailand?

 That all Thai food is super spicy—this isn’t the case at all!
-My group and I ate at many local Thai restaurants and had amazing food that was always different spice levels.
+My group and I ate at many local Thai restaurants and had amazing food that always had different spice levels.
 As well, if your clients can’t handle spicy foods, they should let the servers know that they prefer mild seasoning.
 Most places are very accommodating.
 As well, the desserts in Thailand are the best.
 This is a foodie destination for every kind of taste, from Michelin-starred restaurants to casual affordable dining.

 4. What was your favourite hotel and why?